 In the 1990s, Westinghouse branched out into television and radio, purchasing CBS in 1995 and Infinity Broadcasting in 1996.
 In 1997, Westinghouse ditched its classic name and became CBS Corporation.
 Viacom then bought CBS.
 Toshiba ultimately purchased Westinghouse Electric, and today it supplies the nuclear power industry.

 Use of Asbestos

-Many of the components that are used in power plants, nuclear reactors, and electrical plants used asbestos.
-Some of the products that Westinghouse used asbestos to make include turbines, gaskets, electronic equipment, caulking paste, micarta insulation, light bulbs, power lines and cables, packing materials, laminate, and many others.
+Many of the components used in power plants, nuclear reactors, and electrical plants also used asbestos.
+Some Westinghouse products that contained asbestos were turbines, gaskets, electronic equipment, caulking paste, micarta insulation, light bulbs, power lines and cables, packing materials, and laminate.

-One major source of asbestos contamination caused by Westinghouse products was the turbine that the company manufactured for ship engine rooms.
-They were used in U.S. Navy ships and are known to have caused many people to be exposed to asbestos.
-Turbines were not the only components of Navy ships that contained asbestos, but they were a significant source.
+One major source of asbestos contamination caused by Westinghouse products was the turbine manufactured for ship engine rooms.
+These turbines were used in Navy ships and are known to have caused asbestos exposure.
+Although turbines were not the only components of Navy ships that contained asbestos, they were a significant source.
 Mesothelioma rates are higher in Navy veterans than in the general population for this reason.

 Westinghouse eventually stopped using asbestos for manufacturing its products.
 However, the effects of exposure lingered.
 As many workers became sick with asbestos-related diseases, they filed lawsuits against the companies responsible.

 Compared to other companies that used asbestos, Westinghouse did not face many lawsuits.
 The company fought about 3,000 lawsuits, with some going in the company’s favor and others favoring settlement for victims.

 For example, the family of a man who worked in a shipyard and later died of mesothelioma was awarded $7.25 million to be paid by Westinghouse and General Electric.